Attending classes and making successful progress through your course are basic requirements for studying at Victoria University (VU).

 Achieving satisfactory attendance & progress requirements

-If you have breached attendance and/or academic progress requirements, your course coordinator will attempt to contact you.
+If you have breached attendance and/or academic progress requirements, your Course & Unit Administrator (CUA) will attempt to contact you.
 If you do not respond, a letter will be sent via registered mail to your address to request an interview.

 In the interview you will need to: